isalonisharma/Multi-Tenant-Invoice-Management-System/README.md

               2. Automatically send a thank-you email to the client once the status of an Invoice is updated to “paid”.

               3. Change the display of dates and currencies in the system.
 	         For eg., admin set the display of date to be MMM-dd-yyyy and the effect is seen in the entire system for th tenant.
 		 Similarly, the format of currency can be changed to affect the entire system for that tenant.

+### Dashboard:

-### Dashboard: Every user, when logs into the system lands on the dashboard.
+Every user, when logs into the system lands on the dashboard.
 The dashboard shows the following information in different widgets.
 Each widget should be loaded via Ajax.

-      a.
+	i.
 The upcoming 3 invoices that are due.

-      b.
+	ii.
 The 3 most recently created invoices.

-      c.
+	iii.
 A bar-graph showing the total collection received (i.e. invoices with ‘paid’ status) and total amount due on a daily/weekly/monthly basis.

 ### Invoice: A user can create an invoice by adding Items to it and associating it with a Client.

 Once the Invoice is created, the user clicks on “save and send”, the system generates a PDF of the invoice and sends it as an attachment to the Client.
 Every Invoice has a status associated to it.

-The status change can happen as follows:
+**The status change can happen as follows:**

-     a.
+	i.
 The initial status of the Invoice is “Draft”.
 	Once the invoice is emailed to the Client, the status of the Invoice changes to “Sent”.

-     b.
+	ii.
 The Invoice has a due date associated to it.
-	 If the status of the invoice is not changed to “paid” within the due date, the status of the invoice changes to “Due” and based on the administrator’s settings, an email may be sent to the Client reminding of the invoice.
+	If the status of the invoice is not changed to “Paid” within the due date, the status of the invoice changes to “Due”.
+	Based on the administrator’s settings, an email may be sent to the Client reminding of the invoice.

-     c.
-The user can change the status of the Invoice to “Paid” at any time and based on the administrator’s settings, a thank-you mail may be sent to the Client.
+	iii.
+The user can change the status of the Invoice to “Paid” at any time.
+	Based on the administrator’s settings, a thank-you mail may be sent to the Client.
-	 The user can change the status of the Invoice as “paid” only for those which he has created, i.e he is the owner of that Invoice.
+	The user can change the status of the Invoice as “Paid” only for those which he has created, i.e he is the owner of that Invoice.

+### Search:
-### Search: A user can search for an Invoice based on the Invoice Id, Client’s name or an Item.
+A user can search for an Invoice based on the Invoice Id, Client’s name or an Item.